QuarkNerd/blog/tferguson/_posts/2016-03-03-modularizing-client-side-dependencies-with-jspm.md

 When prompted select the default setting at each stage except for the `server baseURL` which we will set to ‘app’.
 The `app` directory (which jspm will now have created for us) will house all of our client side code.
-The other options are fairly self explanatory but you can learn more [here](http://jspm.io/docs/getting-started.html#2-create-a-project).
+The other options are fairly self explanatory but you can learn more in the [jspm getting started guide](http://jspm.io/docs/getting-started.html#2-create-a-project).

 #### What’s Actually Happening